sprblm/dots-patterns/patterns/age-indicator.md

 ## The Take-Away

-Age indicator is very important when the age of content affects how a user should interact with it.
+Age indicator helps guide users when the age of content affects how a user should interact with it.

 ## References and Where To Learn More